NTU-Mecatron/.github/profile/CONTRIBUTING.md

 Never push changes directly to the main branch, regardless of your role.
 Follow this workflow:

-1. Create a feature branch from main branch and develop your changes
+1. Create a new feature branch from the main branch and develop your changes there.
+Use a clear, consistent naming format.
+Recommended format is `type/new-feature`, for example, `feat/develop-new-algorithm`.
+Each branch should focus on a single feature or change.
-2. Push your branch and open a pull request
+2. Push your branch and open a pull request (PR).
+The PR description should be clear and descriptive, explaining the purpose of the change and what has been modified.
+Resolve any conflicts with the main branch before requesting review.
 3. Request review from the code owner or designated reviewers
-4. Before merging, pull the latest main branch into your feature branch and resolve any conflicts
+4. Before merging, merge the latest main branch into your feature branch and resolve any conflicts
 5. Merge your feature branch into main with **SQUASH & MERGE** once all reviewers approve.
 This is to help the git history tree clean and easy to trace back

 This applies to everyone, including code owners.